-Most of these drag free casts can easily be performed on the end of a Spey cast, however, when explaining these casts I am going to approach them all from the Overhead cast set up so as not to cause any confusion, but bear in mind that combination casts can be of great benefit to the angler.
+Most of these drag free drift casts can easily be performed on the end of a Spey cast, however, when explaining these casts I am going to approach them all from an Overhead cast perspective so as not to cause any confusion, but do bear in mind that combination casts can be of great benefit to the angler too.

 As with many of these casts I have focused mainly on one particular application for each, but in reality, many of these casts can be used in a variety of situations you will encounter whilst fishing.